GamesOfSummer/GamesOfSummer/README.md

 ### Howdy Howdy! 👋👋👋

 Need me to lead a team, mentor, or code something up for you?
-I have close to 12 years of experience and love the art of software development.
+I have over 12 years of experience and love the art of software development.

 Drop me an email, let's talk! 🤗